mgoldcoin/mgold/technical-details/data-transaction.md

 ### Constraints

 Maximum key size is 100 characters.
 A key can contain arbitrary Unicode code points including spaces and other non-printable symbols.
-Byte string values have a limit of 1024 bytes.
+Byte array and string values have a limit of 32k bytes.

 Maximum number of entries in data transaction is 100.